alexkorban/aoteastudios.com/pages/communication-for-bas.md

 For the price of a dinner for two, you can improve your skills, make your job easier, and provide more value to your employer.

 Even so, it may seem like a risk.
 This is why I offer a **30-day 100% money back guarantee**.
-If you feel like you're didn't get your money's worth, I'll refund you.
+If you feel like you didn't get your money's worth, I'll refund you.
 I take all the risk, so you don't need to worry.

 ## What customers say...